 - It was okay to borrow as long as I made more from another investment.
 No, no, no, just because I have money invested, bringing in profits, doesn’t mean that I can borrow the same amount at a lower interest and call it a deal.
 Debt is debt no matter what.
 Aside from that, the net worth takes a hit every time you dig yourself more into debt.

 - It’s only an X amount monthly payment.
 But what I didn’t realized is how much that item would’ve cost after the finance charges.
-There’s also an opportunity cost that I didn’t consider at the time: the loss of potential gain from other alternatives when one alternative is chosen.
-If instead of buying something, how much would my money have grown if I’d have invested it in equities?
+There’s also an opportunity cost that I didn’t consider at the time: the loss of potential gain from other alternatives.
+If instead of buying furniture, how much would my money have grown if I’d have invested it in equities?

-- Buy big now to compensate future needs.
+- Buy big now to compensate for future needs.
 Buying more housing than needed is a terrible idea, but even worse, is to buy what you think you might need years from now.
-I didn’t need to buy a four bedroom home for children I didn’t even have yet.
-It’s smarter to outgrow the space first, better yet, rent for as long as it makes sense and invest the rest.
-I was able to find a creative way “to sell” the big house and reduce my housing expenses.
+I didn’t need to buy a four-bedroom home for children I didn’t even have yet.
+It’s smarter to outgrow the space first.
+Better yet, rent for as long as it makes sense and invest the rest.
+Luckily, I was able to find a creative way “to sell” the big house and reduce my housing expenses.

-No excuse is good enough to get lethal debt injections.
+No excuse is good enough to add consumer debt to your life.
+That stuff is like taking a lethal injection.
 And if you get them, dispose of them as if your life depended on it.

 I’ll get rid of all of it tomorrow, were thoughts, full of anxiety, that crossed my mind.
 I kept on putting it off and then tomorrow never comes, unless you make it arrive.
 I stopped making excuses and looking for other circumstances to blame.
 I was the problem.
 I tallied it up my liabilities, and realized that by living my “American Dream”, I had accumulated $53,392 in debt, as follows: